WebAssembly/gc/proposals/gc/MVP-JS.md

 is *structural*, ensuring only field types and layouts.

-To see this problem, consider the following JS code which hands a mutable `Rect` object to WebAssembly and then inspects it afterwards.
+To see this problem, consider the following JS code which hands a mutable `Rect` Typed Object to WebAssembly and then inspects it afterwards.

 ```js
 const Point = new StructType([{name: "x", type: int32}, {name: "y", type: int32}]);